Originally posted on 6/14/2009

 Booth shot Lincoln in a theater and was caught in a warehouse.
 Oswald shot Kennedy from a warehouse and was caught in a theater.

-As with any religion, any god, doubt always rears its ugly head.
+As with any religion, any god, Doubt soon rears its ugly head.